keithfancher/tvmv/README.md

 ## Quickstart / Demo

+First download the latest release for your platform from [the releases page](https://github.com/keithfancher/tvmv/releases).
+With that out of the way...

 ```
 # You'll need a (free!)
 TheMovieDB API key.
 Pass it in via the CLI, an env